lrspeiser/DensityDependentMetricModel/README.md

 This connection hints at deeper unification principles.
 Recent developments in double-copy constructions relate gravitational and gauge theory amplitudes [24], suggesting gravity and QCD share fundamental structures.
 DDMM's enhancement may reflect these underlying connections, though a complete quantum gravitational derivation remains elusive.

-The coincidence between transition density ρ_c ~ 10^13 M_☉/kpc³ (corresponding to ~10^-11 g/cm³) and scales associated with dark energy is striking.
-This density is:
+The coincidence between transition density ρ_c ~ 10¹⁵ M_☉/kpc³ and the geometric mean between quantum and cosmological scales is striking:

-- 10^16 times the cosmic dark energy density
-- 10^5 times typical galactic disk densities
-- 10^-18 times nuclear densities
+ρ_c ≈ √(ρ_Planck × ρ_Λ) ≈ 10⁻¹¹ g/cm³

 This suggests the modification is not tied to cosmological scales (as in some emergent gravity theories) but rather represents a breakdown of the standard metric description only in extremely rarefied environments.
 The functional form ξ ∝ (ρ_c/ρ)^n resembles dimensional transmutation in quantum field theory, where a dimensionless coupling runs with energy scale.